 ‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

-I’ve documented three of my four previous trips to Dunedin on this site.
+In addition, I’ve documented three of my five previous trips to Dunedin on this site.
 If you’re so inclined, you can read about them here.
-Now on to the guide.
+Now on to the guide!

-The name Dunedin comes from the Scots Gaelic Dùn Èideann meaning Edinburgh.
-You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen etc. Dunedin has maintained and embraced its Scottish roots, and evidence of this heritage can be seen everywhere.
+The name Dunedin comes from the Scots Gaelic Dùn Èideann.
+Translated to English, Dùn Èideann becomes Edinburgh.
+You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen, Highland, and Sky Loch.
+Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen everywhere.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.
 The sound of bagpipes is commonly heard throughout the city.

 Recently retired Star colleague and long-time Jays beat reporter Al Ryan would talk about how he got emotional every time he landed in Tampa for his first day covering the Jays.
 For Ryan, the act of crossing the Courtney Campbell Causeway for the first time each spring would define the end of one year of life and the beginning of another.
 The previous year would flash before him in great detail – clearly making it more of an adventure in driving for Ryan than it usually was.